Stable and Steerable Sparse Autoencoders with Weight Regularization: Methods

 \subsection{Decoder constraints and tied initialization}

-Two implementation choices are common in recent SAE work and are present in the default SAE implementations of SAEBench: \begin{enumerate} \item \textbf{Tied initialization:} initialize $W_{\mathrm{dec}} \leftarrow W_{\mathrm{enc}}^{\top}$ so that each latent starts as an approximately self-consistent ``detector'' and ``writer'' direction. \item \textbf{Unit-norm decoder columns:} enforce $\|W_{\mathrm{dec}}(:,i)\|_2=1$ for each decoder column via normalization during training. \end{enumerate} A unit-norm constraint can neutralize L2 shrinkage on the decoder (since $\|W_{\mathrm{dec}}\|_F^2$ becomes constant), so the same $\lambda_{\mathrm{w}}$ may behave differently depending on whether decoder normalization is applied.
+Two implementation choices are common in recent SAE work and are present in the default SAE implementations of SAEBench \citep{Karvonen2025SAEBench:Interpretability}: \begin{enumerate} \item \textbf{Tied initialization:} initialize $W_{\mathrm{dec}} \leftarrow W_{\mathrm{enc}}^{\top}$ so that each latent starts as an approximately self-consistent ``detector'' and ``writer'' direction. \item \textbf{Unit-norm decoder columns:} enforce $\|W_{\mathrm{dec}}(:,i)\|_2=1$ for each decoder column via normalization during training. \end{enumerate} A unit-norm constraint will neutralize L2 shrinkage on the decoder (since $\|W_{\mathrm{dec}}\|_F^2$ becomes constant), so the same $\lambda_{\mathrm{w}}$ may behave differently depending on whether decoder normalization is applied.
 Motivated by this, we explore these choices in a toy MNIST setting and retain SAEBench defaults when moving to language-model activations.
-Importantly, when unit-norm decoder columns are enforced, $\|W_{\mathrm{dec}}\|_F^2$ is constant and the weight penalty acts primarily as encoder regularization; the decoder L2 term contributes little beyond what the norm constraint already imposes.
+When unit-norm decoder columns are enforced, the weight penalty acts as encoder regularization.